UserBug/codeGuide/docs/files/supportOnlyCaseSensitivePath.md

-## Support only case sensitive path
+## Files - Support only case-sensitive path

 According to the naming convention, register is an extremely important part of the name.
 For example, "User" is a class, and "user" is an instance of the class "User."